-\Residential Facility crime statistics are a subset of the On Campus category, i.e., they are counted in both categories.
+Residential Facility crime statistics are a subset of the On Campus category, i.e., they are counted in both categories.

-\Upon further review of Texas State records, we updated our on campus liquor law violation referrals for disciplinary action from 233 to 250, our liquor law violation referrals for disciplinary action residential facilities from 179 to 196, and our on campus stalking from 15 to 17 for the 2019 calendar year.
+Upon further review of Texas State records, we updated our on campus motor vehicle thefts from 0 to 2, on campus domestic violence from 6 to 9, our on campus domestic violence residential facilities from 4 to 6, our on campus stalking from 17 to 19, and our on campus stalking residential facilities from 3 to 5 for the 2019 calendar year.